What's your family's mantra to get you through the COVID-19 pandemic?

 An equal world is an enabled world

-By helping forge harmony as a worldwide community, we can continue the #EachforEqual call from International Women's Day earlier this month that saw millions of people worldwide reinforce their belief in equality and in forging a more inclusive and harmonious world.
+By helping forge harmony as a worldwide community, we can continue call from International Women's Day for equality that sees millions of people worldwide reinforce their belief in equality and in forging a more inclusive and harmonious world.

 Developing a mantra, and advocating for others to do the same, is a related request because conflict can significantly impact women's equality.